 Improving your gut health is an important part of an overall plan for better thyroid health.

-How To Prevent Hashimoto’s Flare-Ups
+How to Prevent Symptoms of Hashimoto’s Flare-Ups

-If you have Hashimoto’s disease and are struggling with symptoms of Hashimoto’s flare-up, there’s a lot you can do to feel better and regain your energy.
+If you have Hashimoto’s disease and struggle with symptoms of “Hashimoto’s flare-ups”, there’s a lot you can do to feel better and regain your energy.

-Take a step-by-step approach to address the most fundamental health foundations first.
+Take a step-by-step approach to address the most fundamental health and wellness foundations first.
 For some patients, symptoms will start to resolve after taking a few steps.
 Other patients will need to complete more steps.

 1. Get Your Thyroid Hormone Levels in Range